In industry, whether your ideas get taken seriously depends on more than the quality of your thoughts.

 If the receptionist shares an idea and the CEO shares the exact same idea, more people will take the idea seriously when it comes from the CEO.

-Most people intuitively grasp the last sentence to be true but don't know how to acquire or borrow power when they lack it.
+Most people intuitively grasp that the last sentence is true but don't know how to acquire or borrow power when they lack it.

-When you've developed strong, individual relationships with the most influential members of your audience, your ideas will get taken more seriously.
+When you've developed strong, individual relationships with the most influential members of your audience, your ideas will be taken more seriously.

-Another way to get your ideas taken more seriously is to develop a body of expertise or specialized knowledge.
+Another way to get your ideas to be taken more seriously is to develop a body of expertise or specialized knowledge.

-One of the few times I will see a CEO defer to someone several levels below him or her is when the other person has some specialized knowledge that the CEO wants to understand.
+One of the few times I will see a CEO defer to someone several levels below them is when the other person has some specialized knowledge that the CEO wants to understand.

 In one of my early McKinsey engagements, I was assigned to conduct 1:1 market research interviews with the client's top customers.

-When the CEO was doing his business review of the division I was advising, he directed all of his questions about the company's customer base to me.
+When the CEO did his business review of the division I was advising, he directed all of his questions about the company's customer base to me.

-He wanted to understand the nuances of the feedback I had collected.
+He wanted to understand the nuances of the feedback I collected.